-Reason #1: Unpaid Traffic Tickets
+#1 Unpaid Traffic Tickets

-When you get charged in traffic court with failure to appear charge and your license will become suspended.
-The DMV is supposed to mail you notice informing you your license will be suspended, but if you moved and forgot to update your address with the DMV, you may be surprised the next time you get pulled over by a police officer to learn that your license is in fact suspended.
+When you get charged in traffic court with failure to appear, the DMV is supposed to mail you notice informing you your license will be suspended, but if you moved and forgot to update your address with the DMV, you may be surprised the next time you get pulled over by a police officer to learn that your license is in fact suspended.

-Reason #2: You Were Charged with a DUI
+#2 You Were Charged with DUI

 You have 10 days after your DUI arrest to request an APS Hearing (“administrative per se” hearing).
 If you fail to attend the hearing, or if you lose the hearing, you will get a suspended license in California.

 A DUI attorney can help you get back on your feet by helping you get a restricted license, or getting you a late APS hearing, while your criminal charges are pending in court.

-Reason #3: You Received Too Many Points on Your DMV Record
+#3 You Received Too Many Points on Your DMV Record

-Get Help With your Suspended License in California
+Get Help with Your Suspended License

 Whether your license is suspended due to an FTA charge, a DUI, or for being classified by DMV as a negligent operator, you have rights and options that an experienced attorney can help you access.